alexjmiller5/BU-GCalSync/README.md

 - Create a backend decoupled
 - Move our processing to the scripts folder from the popups folder
 - Add more extensive comments to our code
+- Check web contents of student link for class schedule (to render GCal export button)
+- On installation, check if we should go immediately to GCal export button

 ### Timeline